 The supplies for the Epson EcoTank Pro ET-16650 also cost much less than any laser printer I’ve worked on.
 They also last longer than any ink cartridge I know of, like thousands of pages longer.
 The ink bottles yield 6,000 pages for color and 7,500 pages for black.
 A full set is $100 at the time of this writing.
 Based on the cost, infrequency, and ease of adding ink this will be a popular printer at any office.

-There’s minimal packing tape and add some ink.
+I found there was minimal packing tape.
+Then I added some ink.
 If there was a way to spill any I’d be the first to know.
 This is as easy as plugging in a plug.
 It takes almost 10 minutes for it to prime itself.
 Then it’s ready to be setup on the network.

 It goes without saying, like all brands Epson includes a setup utility.
 What needs to be said is how well thought out it is.
 Picture’s and alternate methods guide you through the process.
 Whether you’ve setup an Epson before or not, the utility is thorough enough to help.